 Getting good sleep is one of the most important things we can do for our health (and for our looks, believe it or not).
 But unfortunately, one third of all Americans get less than 6 hours a night.
 Enter natural sleep remedies.

 I love sleep.
 Always have… and hopefully, always will.
 Having said that, I’ve gone through stressful stages in my life where I can struggle mildly falling asleep and it’s one of the worst things ever!
-My husband, Michael, isn’t a great sleeper.
+My husband, Michael, isn’t a great sleeper (which complicated our arrangement for co-sleeping with baby).
 Neither is his mom, brother, or grandparents.
-Over the years together, we’ve learned some tips that improved his sleep and I wanted to share with you all.
+Over the years together, we’ve learned some natural sleep remedies and I wanted to share these tips with you all.

 If you think about it, our bodies are made to move.
 If we are stuck at a desk all day or cooped up inside, we can’t expect our bodies to not toss and turn during the night as they need to burn off the extra energy.

 Take a look at children; they’re running around all day and crash at night.
 It’s also hard *not* to sleep when our body’s are physically tired.

 One tip: try to exercise first thing in morning or early afternoon since exercise is a stimulant and could actually KEEP you awake if you do too close to bedtime.

 2. Natural sleep remedies: dim your lights

 We want to echo the dimming light of dusk and evening inside our house as this signals bedtime to our bodies.
 It’s confusing to our bodies if it’s dark outside and yet all the bright lights are on inside.
 Darkness starts stimulates hormone secretions, particularly, melatonin which helps promote restful sleep.